 Dignity Challenges Q Using the scale please assess how you normally act or respond.
-Never Not Often Sometimes Often Always Confidence & Self-esteem E9 You identify and respond to the anxieties of older people?
-1 2 3 4 5 Loneliness & Isolation F1 You encourage older people to take part in enjoyable, stimulating and challenging activities.
-1 2 3 4 5 Loneliness & Isolation F2 You assist older people to keep in touch with other older people, relatives and friends.
-1 2 3 4 5 Loneliness & Isolation F3 You can recognise when an older person is lonely and when all they want is solitude (i.e. when they want to interact with others and when they want 'quiet time').
-1 2 3 4 5 Loneliness & Isolation F4 You seek opportunities to sit with older people and spend time with them.
-1 2 3 4 5 Communication G1 You encourage older people to talk to you (expressing opinions and making choices about their care) and listen to them in a way that makes them feel valued?
-1 2 3 4 5 Communication G2 You ensure older people know which person is currently in charge of their care.
-1 2 3 4 5 Communication G3 You understand the arrangements in place for where older people need to call for assistance?
+Not Often Sometimes Often Always Loneliness & Isolation F1 You encourage people in your care to take part in enjoyable, stimulating and challenging activities.
+1 2 3 4 5 Loneliness & Isolation F2 You assist people in your care to keep in touch with other people, relatives and friends.
+1 2 3 4 5 Loneliness & Isolation F3 You can recognise when a vulnerable person is lonely and when all they want is solitude (i.e. when they want to interact with others and when they want 'quiet time').
+1 2 3 4 5 Loneliness & Isolation F4 You seek opportunities to sit with people in your care and spend time with them.
+1 2 3 4 5 Communication G1 You encourage people in your care to talk to you (expressing opinions and making choices about their care) and listen to them in a way that makes them feel valued?
+1 2 3 4 5 Communication G2 You ensure people in your care know which person is currently in charge of their care.
+1 2 3 4 5 Communication G3 You understand the arrangements in place for where people in your care need to call for assistance?
 (Taking into account: language barriers, sensory impairment etc?)
-1 2 3 4 5 Communication G4 You deal with requests for assistance from older people in a timely and willing manner (this includes your response to 'call bells' or 'alarms').
-1 2 3 4 5 Communication G5 You refer to multi-cultural or religious sources for help when required to understand the specific needs of older people.
-1 2 3 4 5 Communication G6 You try to contribute to team work by sharing relevant written and verbal information about the older people in your care.
+1 2 3 4 5 Communication G4 You deal with requests for assistance from people in your care in a timely and willing manner (this includes your response to 'call bells' or 'alarms').
+1 2 3 4 5 Communication G5 You refer to multi-cultural or religious sources for help when required to understand the specific needs of people in your care.
+1 2 3 4 5 Communication G6 You try to contribute to team work by sharing relevant written and verbal information about the people in your care in your care.
 1 2 3 4 5 Complaints H1 You try to deal with complaints in a timely and willing manner following your organization's policy (if this is one of your roles).
 1 2 3 4 5 Complaints H2 You complete incident forms when mistakes are made or where care is found to be not up to standard (if this is one of your roles).
-1 2 3 4 5 Complaints Н3 How confident are you in knowing how to communicate effectively with abusive or distressed older people.
-1 2 3 4 5 Complaints H4 You ensure that older people, their family and friends are not subject to repercussions (treated less well) because they have made a complaint.
-1 2 3 4 5 Engagement with carers I1 You try to involve the family and friends of older people as far as possible in the planning and implementation of their care.
-1 2 3 4 5 Engagement with carers 12 You make a point of obtaining information from relatives and friends as to how older people wish to be treated and about their likes/dislikes?
-1 2 3 4 5 Engagement with carers 13 Do you provide the family and friends of older people with relevant and adequate information to help them care for the older person (especially at case conferences)?
+1 2 3 4 5 Complaints H3 How confident are you in knowing how to communicate effectively with abusive or distressed people in your care.
+1 2 3 4 5 Complaints H4 You ensure that people in your care, their family and friends are not subject to repercussions (treated less well) because they have made a complaint.
+1 2 3 4 5 Engagement with carers 11 You try to involve the family and friends of people in your care as far as possible in the planning and implementation of their care.
+1 2 3 4 5 Engagement with carers 12 You make a point of obtaining information from relatives and friends as to how people in your care wish to be treated and about their likes/dislikes?
+1 2 3 4 5 Engagement with carers 13 Do you provide the family and friends of people in your care with relevant and adequate information to help them care for the older person (especially at case conferences)?
 1 2 3 4 5